-If an enrollee, the Contractor, or HCA disagrees with the results of the administrative hearing, any party may appeal the decision to HCA Board of Appeals in accordance with 182-526 WAC.
+If an enrollee, the Contractor, or HCA disagrees with the results of the administrative hearing or independent review after a state fair hearing, any party may appeal the decision to HCA Board of Appeals in accord with Chapter 388-526 or 182-526 WAC, whichever is in effect.
+Notice of this right will be included in the written decision from the administrative hearing or Independent Review Organization.